Les Cowboys Fringants

-Les Cowboys Fringants (/fr/) are a Quebecker folk rock band formed in 1995 in Repentigny, Quebec.
+Les Cowboys Fringants (/fr/) are a Québécois folk rock band formed in 1995 in Repentigny, Quebec.
 The French word fringant can be translated as "dashing", or "frisky".

 They perform Quebecker néo-trad music (modernized Quebec folk music with a rock flavour) and draw on country music.
 They have an international underground following, especially in France, French-speaking Belgium and Switzerland.
 Band members hail from the Montreal suburbs of Repentigny and L'Assomption.
 The entire band collaborates on the lyrics, although guitarist Jean-François Pauzé often contributes more than the others.
 The band are known for their live performances, captured on the Attache ta tuque! live album and the Centre Bell 30 décembre 2003 DVD.

 The band has won 17 Félix Awards, including five at the 2020 edition of the ceremony.
 The group are five-time Juno Award nominees, winning one in 2024 for Francophone Album of the Year.

 Overview

 Les Cowboys represent an important part of modern Québécois music.
 They are part of the néo-trad movement that appeared in Quebec around the turn of the 21st century, and they embody a resurgence of political songwriting.
 As the néo-trad movement adapts Quebec folklore into contemporary crafts, the political message of the band is a re-occurrence of 1970s chansonnier activist messages of left-wing solidarity and, recently, sovereignism.
 They also sometimes adopt a minimalist and dadaesque style, a trend of the Quebec music scene of the 2000s – a decade of voluntary simple yet nonetheless quite intelligent and joual lyrics, therefore subversive and akin to a sort of lyrical naïve art.

 The group's songs cover environmentalism, and poverty, as well as the denouncing of consumerism, exploitation, state-controlled gambling, and political apathy.
 While some of those subjects are serious in appearance, they are often treated in a light manner, sometimes even in a fun or ironic way.
 The band also deals with themes of Quebec history, Quebec independence, suburban life, childhood and adolescence, kitsch, relationships and sports.
 Their songwriting is renowned for having woven an elaborate tapestry of fictional characters with interpersonal relationships, and sometimes a number of these characters appear in more than one song.
 Much like their writing, the clothes of the male members of the band are quite unique, sometimes purposely normal or kitsch and something of a postmodern, second degree artistic statement.

 The band themselves are noted fans of Passe-Partout composer Pierre F. Brault and have performed shows in his honour.
 They have also been influenced by French singer Renaud, and his songs with political messages and local popular language.